Minimal Fashion: Capsule Wardrobe Guide That Works

 Step 1: Audit Your Current Wardrobe

-Use tools like Closet+ or AI wardrobe assistants to see what you actually wear.
-If something hasn’t been worn in 6–12 months, consider donating or repurposing it.
+Use apps like Closet+ or AI wardrobe tools to see what you actually wear.
+If something hasn’t been worn in 6–12 months, donate or repurpose it.

 Step 3: Choose Timeless Silhouettes